femm-andro/femm-andro/README.md

 [Here's where the link to my blog would be if it existed]

+You can find me on reddit as [u/femm-andro](https://www.reddit.com/user/femm_andro).

 **_Here's a fun fact; If you are wondering why my username has femm in it instead of femme it's because I came up with it in the dead of night and didn't realize I had mispelled it._**

 <!--